SimonSlominski/Sentiment-analysis/README.md

 ## Overview

-In this repository you will find several versions of sentimental analysis.
+In this repository you will find several versions of sentiment analysis.
 Each version has its own separate directory.

 1. Sentiment analysis of Tweets for keywords
 2. Sentiment analysis of Tweets for a specific user